Introduction

 \end{eqnarray*}

-When $\left(x_{1}+x_{2}+\cdots+x_{m}\right)^{n}$ is expanded, the term: $x_{1}^{k_1}x_{2}^{k_2}\cdots x_{m}^{k_m}$ is the following coefficient
+When $\left(x_{1}+x_{2}+\cdots+x_{m}\right)^{n}$ is expanded, the coefficient of the term $x_{1}^{k_1}x_{2}^{k_2}\cdots x_{m}^{k_m}$ is as follows:

 \begin{align*}